 Sometimes people call a herniated or ruptured disc a “slipped disc,” but the disc does not literally slip.
 It breaks open.

 Degenerative disc disease occurs when the disc starts to wear out.
-The disc may shrink, lose its shape, lose its flexibility, wear out, or get very thin.
+The disc may shrink, lose its shape, lose its flexibility, wear out or get very thin.
 Degenerative disc disease (DDD) is technically not a disease at all, but would be called a “condition” by medical experts.

-Disc degeneration is a natural part of aging, and is more common in older people.
+Disc degeneration is a natural part of aging, and it is more common in older people.
 Whether or not disc degeneration produces symptoms and how severe those symptoms are can vary among individuals.

 DDD is the general term for all disorders involving the progressive degeneration of the disc.
 Thinning discs are a particularly common form of DDD.
 DDD is considered a “contained” disc disorder because the nucleus pulposus does not leak out.